The location where Paola Illera's body was found

 The autopsy revealed that the 19-year-old was still alive when he poured gasoline on her body and lit the match.

-The apartment building in question is just 0.4 miles northwest of where Paola Illera's body was found.
+The apartment building in question is just 0.4 miles northwest of where he dumped Illera's remains.

-Castro reportedly knew Kee and had telephoned him shortly before the incident.
+Castro reportedly knew Kee and had called him shortly before the incident.

 During the early 1990s, 218 East 104th Street had a bad reputation for drugs.
 However, Castro did not take drugs.
 Nor were there any illegal substances found in her system.